42-AI/42ai_autonomous_cars/get_data/README.md

 **MAKE SURE TO NEVER UPLOAD YOUR CREDENTIALS TO GITHUB OR OTHER PUBLIC REPO**

-## 4. How to re lablize pictures manually
+## 4. How to re labelize pictures manually

-To learn how to run the GUI labelizer, see the README.md in the Django interface folder.
+To learn how to run the GUI labelizer, check the README.md in the Django interface folder.

 Once you have re-labelized pictures and/or selected pictures to be deleted, you can download the new labels json file from the GUI.
 This file contains the new labels and the label that shall be deleted